WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 #### What would you like to work on next week?

 * work for my harm avoidace paper and bi-factor neuroticism result
+  * KW: Fab - don't forget to spend some time updating the references too - just try to add in a few more recent papers
+  * Check that the python results are the same as the SPSS results :smiley:

 #### Where do you need help from Kirstie?